-DUI checkpoints have increased for January 2020 in every state, with many of the driving under the influence (DUI) charges resulting from a driver going through an unexpected police roadblock after an evening of casual drinking.
+Easter weekend local DUI checkpoint locations have increased for April 2023 in every state due to new laws, with many of the driving under the influence (DUI) charges resulting from a driver going through an unexpected police roadblock after an evening of casual drinking.
 Although a DUI roadblock checkpoint is a terribly horrible inconvenience in the beginning, it can later turn out to become your best asset while going through the DUI defense process, if arrested.

 Requiring disclosure of why the roadblock was setup